scottmascio2115/spot2fish-gem/README.md

 `Spot2fish.search('Ohio')` will search the Spot2fish API for any spots near the location passed.

-`Spot2fish.search_social_media('Columbus, Ohio')` will search the Twitter API as well as the Instagram API for any fishing realated posts within a 60 mile radious of the location passed.
+`Spot2fish.search_social_media('Columbus, Ohio')` will search the Twitter API as well as the Instagram API for any fishing realated posts within a 60 mile radius of the location passed.

 > The `search` method may be perferable due to the rate limiting restrictions on both the Twitter API as well as the Instagram API.